themespell/ts-product-showcase/README.txt

 Yes, the plugin includes a live editing feature, allowing you to see real-time changes as you customize your product showcase.

+= Where can I find the source code? =

+The plugin is open source and available on GitHub at [https://github.com/themespell/ts-product-showcase](https://github.com/themespell/ts-product-showcase).

 == Changelog ==

+= 0.0.4 =
+* Readme Updated

 = 0.0.3 =
 * Fixed Version Mismatched Issue